We periodically replace aged and damaged pipes to:

 We replace water mains as they near the end of their serviceable life.

-We replace up to 25 kilometres of pipes a year at an annual cost of more than $4 million.
+We replace up to 20 kilometres of pipes a year at an annual cost of approximately $4 million.

-Pipes are replaced using "trenchless" technology.
+Where possible, pipes are replaced using ‘trenchless’ technology.
 This means that pipes are replaced without digging new trenches, reducing the impact on residents and the local environment.
 Two main methods are used:

-We record all pipe failures and produce programming forecasts for future replacements.
+We record all pipe failures and produce forecasts for future replacements.

 When a section of pipe has been completed, pipes are flushed, water quality is tested, and customers are reconnected.